-Controlled Study: Neurophysiological Effects of Sound Massage (2022)
+Controlled Study: Neurophysiological Effect of Peter Hess® Sound Massage (2022)

-A controlled study examined the effects of a 20-minute Peter Hess® Sound Massage 64-channel EEG, ECG, and respiratory rate measurements in healthy participants.
+A controlled study investigated the effects of a 20-minute Peter Hess® Sound Massage on healthy participants, using 64-channel EEG, ECG, and respiratory rate measurement.

 Walter & Hinterberger (2022) · University of Freiburg

-• Significant reduction in EEG activity in the beta-2 and gamma bands
+• Significant reduction of EEG activity in the Beta-2 and Gamma bands

 • Reduced heart rate